Summit Preparatory Charter High School

-Summit Preparatory Charter High School also known as Summit Prep, is a college preparatory and charter high school that was founded in 2003.
-Summit Prep is the first school founded by the charter management organization (CMO) Summit Public Schools, which has eight schools in the San Francisco Bay Area and three in Washington state.
-It is part of the Sequoia Union High School District.
+Summit Preparatory Charter High School, also known as Summit Prep, is a college preparatory and charter high school that was founded in 2003.
+It is the first school founded by the charter management organization (CMO) Summit Public Schools, which has five schools in the San Francisco Bay Area and two in Washington state.
+The school is part of the Sequoia Union High School District.

 Academics

 Summit Prep follows the personalized, project-based learning curriculum known as Summit Learning.
 The typical class size is about 25 students or less to one teacher.
 Unlike many typical schools with an elective for one period a day, Summit spreads it throughout the school year.
 Called "Expeditions", it is now taken in two-week periods, which are broken up by six weeks of regular classes in between.

 The school runs all students through same or very similar curricula, with all students taking a standardized curriculum and some students taking extra/alternative courses.
 100% of Summit Prep graduates meet or exceed the University of California's A-G college entrance requirements.
-All Summit Prep students take 6 or more AP® courses and attempt at least one AP® exam by graduation.
-Also, all students take Spanish language courses during their four years.
+All Summit Prep students can take AP® courses (no minimum amount) and attempt at least one AP® exam by graduation.
+Additionally, all students take Spanish language courses during their four years.